pauliejes/SandboxDocs/docs/physics.md

 ### Collisions based on Primitive Object Shapes

-If one of the primitive object types are used (i.e., Box, Sphere, Cylinder, Cone, or Plane), then that primitive object used for collisions can also have a length, width, height, or radius as appropriate.
+For the primitive objec types, the Engine already understands the appropriate collision shape.
+So, you won't see a collision type selector for a Sphere - the Engine assumes the collision type is also "Sphere".

-If you want the collision shape to be a composition of multiple primitive shapes, you will want to create child objects that have the `Collision Enabled` checkbox under the Physics Editor checked as shown in the tank example above.
+If you want the collision shape to be compound (made up of  multiple primitive shapes), you will want to create child objects that have the `Collision Enabled` checkbox under the Physics Editor checked as shown in the tank example above.

 ### Collisions based on 3D Model Meshes